sambecker/exif-photo-blog/README.md

 #### Why are my thumbnails square?
 > Absent configuration, the default grid aspect ratio is `1`. `NEXT_PUBLIC_GRID_ASPECT_RATIO` can be set to any number (for instance, `1.5` for 3:2 images) or ignored by setting to `0`.

-#### Why aren't my Fujifilm simulations importing alongside EXIF data?
+#### Why aren't Fujifilm simulations importing alongside EXIF data?
 > Fujifilm simulation data is stored in vendor-specific Makernote binaries embedded in EXIF data.
 Under certain circumstances an intermediary may strip out this data.
 For instance, there is a known issue on iOS where editing an image, e.g., cropping it, causes Makernote data loss.
-If your simulation data appears to be missing, try importing the original file as it was stored by the camera.
-Additionally, if you can confirm the simulation mode on camera, you can then edit the photo record and manually select it.
+If simulation data appears to be missing, try importing the original file as it was stored by the camera.
+Additionally, if you can confirm the simulation mode, you can edit the photo and manually select it.

 #### Why do my images appear flipped/rotated incorrectly?
 > For a number of reasons, only EXIF orientations: 1, 3, 6, and 8 are supported.
 Orientations 2, 4, 5, and 7—which make use of mirroring—are not supported.